What is Manual Lymphatic Drainage (MLD) and how does it help with surgery?

 MLD is a gentle and incredibly soothing massage technique that helps direct and move lymphatic flow out of the swollen surgical area into lymph nodes for processing.

-You may not give much thought to your lymphatic system but it’s our body’s second circulatory system and it plays an important role in supporting our immune system and treating inflammation.
-Our lymphatic system drains and cleans up all the tissues in our body and is especially important after physical trauma or surgery.
+We may not give much thought to our lymphatic system but it’s our body’s second circulatory system and it plays an important role in supporting our immune system by detoxifying all the tissues in our body.
+It is especially important in healing after physical trauma or surgery.

-Used pre and post surgically, Manual Lymphatic Drainage can accelerate the healing process by helping swelling, debris, toxins, and waste to move into your lymphatic system where they can be effectively eliminated.
+Used pre and post-surgically, Manual Lymphatic Drainage can accelerate your healing process by helping to move swelling, bruising, debris, toxins, and waste into your lymphatic system where they can be effectively eliminated.

 What Manual Lymphatic Drainage is NOT

 Much of what you see on the internet is not actual Manual Lymphatic Drainage.

 MLD is not machines or gadgets.
 It is not aggressive or deep massage.
 It is not pushing lymph out of your incisions and it does not hurt at all.

 With MLD, I simply assist your lymphatic system in healing your body by moving lymphatic fluid and inflammation into healthy nodes for processing using a gentle, healing touch.

 What can I expect with Manual Lymphatic Drainage?